Dask on Coiled

 In the reduction step, we take the square root of the sum of all the squared sums of all the chunks.
 It is demonstrated in the image below:

-Coiled was used for testing the scalability of the implementation on large datasets on CPUs and GPUs.
+Coiled was used for testing the scalability of the implementation on large datasets and on both CPUs and GPUs.

 Here is how one can quickly create a Dask cluster with GPUs on Coiled: